 occupation in which the reference person received the most earnings during

 the survey period.
 The occupational categories follow those of the Census

 of Population.
 Categories shown in the reference tables include the

 - Encompasses all occupational categories; the reference person is

 self-employed in own business, professional practice, or farm.

 - Wage and salary earners

-natural and social scientists, lawyers, teachers, writers, health
+and social scientists, lawyers, teachers, writers, health diagnosis and

 - Technical, sales, and clerical workers—technicians and related